Maison François

 The Ninth | Fitzrovia

 If the exposed brick walls, moody lighting and inviting leather banquettes don’t tempt you, then the menus at this intimate Charlotte Street spot most definitely will.
-Helmed by renowned Japanese-British chef Jun Tanaka (you might recognise him off the telly), The Ninth serves up Mediterranean food with a French twist, and specialises in raw and cured dishes, and chargrilled meat and fish, plus a host of veggie options, such as the to-die-for roast celeriac, pickled mushrooms, and cavolo nero in a red wine jus.
-As if that’s not enough, it’s held a Michelin star for six years running.
+Helmed by renowned Japanese-British chef Jun Tanaka, The Ninth serves up Mediterranean food with a strong French accent, and specialises in raw and cured dishes, and chargrilled meat and fish, plus a host of veggie options, such as the to-die-for roast celeriac, pickled mushrooms, and cavolo nero in a red wine jus.
+As if that’s not enough, it’s held a Michelin star for eight years running.

 Cafe Boheme | Soho

-Confit duck, steak frites and escargots are just a few of the dinner favourites you can enjoy at this Old Compton Street spot.
-But this place is more than just an evening affair, stop by for a petit déjeuner of croissants, coffee and juices, swing by at lunch for classic croque monsieur or tuna niçoise, or drop in for mussels & cider at 2am on a Friday night.
+Confit duck, steak frites and escargots are just a few of the dinner favourites you can enjoy at this atmospheric French restaurant on a corner of Old Compton Street.
+But this place is more than just an evening affair: stop by for a petit déjeuner of croissants, coffee and juices, swing by at lunch for a classic croque monsieur or tuna niçoise (with a free glass of vino), or drop in for mussels & cider at 2am on a Friday night.
 As you’d expect, there’s a curated French wine list, and live jazz sessions nearly every afternoon.

 Bleeding Heart Bistro | Farringdon